 About the Program

-While we don’t place students in projects, we will guide you through the process of finding or creating one or more projects that speak to your interests.
-Learning to land or develop a project is itself an essential part of your career development, a skill that will help you develop creativity, purpose, and resilience in your professional life.
+Learning to develop an entrepreneurial project or finding work experience is itself an essential part of your career development, a skill that will help you develop creativity, purpose, and resilience in your professional life.